ganeshsnp987/Scripts/README.md

   name: jenkins
 ```

-### Generate token using service account in the namespace
+### Generate token using service account in the namespace: secret.yaml

 ```yaml